-Source: Report on electricity supply-demand verification (October 2017) and White Paper on Energy 2022 by 2030, and that in addition to taking both regulatory and directive measures, the efforts of business operators should be confirmed and secured through the fade-out plan.
-In the Sixth Strategic Energy Plan approved by the Cabinet in October 2021, renewable energy is described as a promising, diverse, and important domestic energy source that can contribute to energy security because it is a decarbonized energy source that does not emit greenhouse gases and can also be produced domestically.
+Source: Report on electricity supply-demand verification (October 2017) and White Paper on Energy 2023

+Based on the Fifth Strategic Energy Plan approved by the Cabinet in July 2018, studies were conducted to address the fade-out of inefficient coal-fired thermal power plants.
+A policy was presented that inefficient coal-fired power plants should be steadily faded out by 2030, and that in addition to taking both regulatory and directive measures, the efforts of business operators should be confirmed and secured through the fade-out plan.
+In the Sixth Strategic Energy Plan approved by the Cabinet in October 2021, renewable energy is described as a promising, diverse, and important domestic energy source that can contribute to energy security because it is a decarbonized energy source that does not emit greenhouse gases and can be produced domestically.
 It was noted that the policy includes thoroughly making renewable energy a main power source through a principle of placing the highest priority on renewable energy.
 As for thermal power generation, while it is necessary for the time being as a supply capacity/dispatching ability to cover the volatility of renewable energy, it is fundamental to reduce the ratio of thermal power generation in the energy mix to a level as low as possible by FY 2030.
 Based on the premise of securing stable supply, while working on environmental measures toward decarbonization of thermal power generation, issues such as strengthening the competitiveness and improving the economic efficiency of thermal power generation will be addressed.
-From the perspective of ensuring stable supply, in light of growing concerns about supply capacity shortages due to the ongoing closure and decommissioning of existing thermal power plants, it is planned to proceed with studies on measures to prevent the withdrawal of power sources and strengthen efforts to secure fuel, while securing the necessary installed capacity over the mid- to long-term by means of the capacity market.
+From the perspective of ensuring stable supply, in light of growing concerns about supply capacity shortages due to the ongoing closure and decommissioning of existing thermal power plants, it is planned to proceed with studies on measures to prevent the withdrawal of power sources and strengthen efforts to secure fuel, while securing the necessary installed capacity on a mid- to long-term basis by means of the capacity market.
+In addition, the "Decarbonized Power Supply Auction," a bidding scheme for new investments in decarbonized power sources, is scheduled to start in FY 2023.